erigontech/diagnostics/README.md

 # Block Body Download

 This is the first crude example of monitoring an algorithms involving many items (in that case block bodies) transitioning through the series of states.
+On the erigon side, the code is spread across files `dataflow/stages.go`, where the states of each block body in the downloading algorithm are listed, and the structure `States` is described.
+This structure allows the body downloader algorithm (in the files `eth/stagedsync/stage_bodies.go` and
+`turbo/stages/bodydownload/body_algos.go`) to invoke `AddChange` to report the change of state for any block number.
+The structure `States` intends to have a strict upper bound on memory usage and to be very allocation-light.
+On the other hand, the function `ChangesSince` is called by the code in
+`diagnostics/block_body_download.go` to send the recent history of state changes to the diagnostics system (via logical tunner of `erigon support` of course).
+On the side of the diagnostics system, in the file `cmd/bodies_download.go`, there are two functions.
+One, `bodies_download` is generating output
+HTML representing the current view of the some limited number of block bodies being downloaded (1000).
+This function keeps querying the erigon node roughly every second and re-generates the HTML (using temlate in `assets/template/body_download.hml`).
+The re-generated HTML is written to, and is consumed by the javascript function `bodiesDownload` in the `assets/script/session.js`, which keeps replacing the `innerHTML` field in a div element whenever the new HTML piece is available.
+Each state is represented by a distinct colour, with the colour legend is also defined in the temlate file.

 ![body download](/images/body_download.png)